slatedocs/slate/source/index.html.md

 * `target currency` refers to the asset that is the `quantity` of a symbol.
 * `base currency` refers to the asset that is the `price` of a symbol.
-* `pair` uniquely identifies the market along with it's exchange, and is available in market details api.
+* `pair` uniquely identifies the market along with its exchange, and is available in market details api.
 * `ecode` is used to specify the exchange for the given market.
 Valid values for ecode include:
   - `B`: Binance
   - `I`: CoinDCX